franzholz/taxajax/README.txt

 xajax with the correct installed folder URL).
 Note that the

-"thewall" folder in the "examples" folder needs to be writable by

-the Web server for that example to function.
+"thewall" folder in the "examples" folder needs to be writable by the Web server for that example to function.

-Within the main xajax folder there are two folders: "examples" and "tests".
-You should be able to view these PHP pages from your Web browser and see xajax working in action.
-If you can view the pages but the AJAX calls are not working, there may be something wrong with your server setup or perhaps your browser is not supported or configured correctly.
-If worst comes to worst, post a message in our forums and someone may be able to help you.

 4. Documentation